A taxon (plural, taxa) is a group of organisms

 this case as M. erminea and M. americana.
 The

-(1758), the modern system is hierarchical, because each
+(1758), which is described as hierarchical, because each

 level of category names is contained entirely within the next

 more inclusive category.
-Unlike older systems, the system is natural
+The Linnean system is natural

 because the hierarchy of categorical names unambiguously